BBVA/osc-docker/README.md

 the container is ready then you will can use any python client :

-New example shows you how run the container
+This example shows you how run the container

 ```bash
 $ docker run --name osc -t -d -v $(pwd)/<tenant_name>-openrc.sh:/root/<tenant_name>-openrc.sh bbvalabs/osc-docker